 Right now, renewable energy is actually already cheaper than coal and nuclear power at every step.

 - A unit of electricity from Eskom’s new coal plants cost about R0,80/kWh, from nuclear R1,00/kWh while a unit of electricity from solar photovoltaic cost R0,80/kWh and from wind only R0,60/kWh.

-- Besides, the latest Greenpeace (SA) report shows that there could be about 7.6 millions jobs in Africa by 2020 in the renewable energy sector and about 10 millions by 2030. via Renewable Energy Myths
+- Besides, the Greenpeace (SA) report shows that there could be about 7.6 million jobs in Africa by 2020 in the renewable energy sector and about 10 million by 2030. via Renewable Energy Myths (as recently archived)

 SA Falling Behind on Renewable Energy